 I frequent the KonCon as a guest-teacher and mentor.

-In the 80’s I played in dutch bands as Transister with RJ Stips, the Tapes, Special Thanx.
+Also in the early 80’s I played in dutch bands as Transister with RJ Stips, the Tapes, Special Thanx.

 To create a music-performance, music-theatre, you have to work together with many people from all disciplines.

 I always work together with inspiring musicians, actors, directors, authors, artists, etc.

 I organized concert-series with Arthur Sauer (Pokon, Kroko, Haagse KoKodagen).